ZOA Leader to Newsmax: Lieberman Displayed Integrity, Kindness

 Klein also recalled then when former President Barack Obama wanted a deal with Iran passed, Lieberman pushed back, saying, "This is a terrible deal" and one that "gives Iran the right to have nuclear weapons legally.
 So he voted against it."

-As recent last last week, when Senate Majority Leader Chuck Schumer, D-N.Y., "made a horrific speech demanding that [Israel's Prime Minister Ben] Netanyahu be thrown out of office, be voted out of office," Lieberman also "condemned Schumer for this," Klein noted.
+As recent as last week, when Senate Majority Leader Chuck Schumer, D-N.Y., "made a horrific speech demanding that [Israel's Prime Minister Benjamin] Netanyahu be thrown out of office, be voted out of office," Lieberman also "condemned Schumer for this," Klein noted.

 Yet there also was a genuine kindness and sweet humor in Lieberman, Klein said.